Integrated Crop-Livestock-Forestry Systems - ICLFS

 The role of Embrapa

 The institutions linked the National Agricultural Research System, coordinated by Embrapa, have for many years been researching and recommending systems that integrate agriculture and livestock breeding.
-In addition, owing to the importance of this topic, Embrapa has created the Integrated Crop-Livestock-Forest Systems portfolio.
+In addition, owing to the importance of this topic, Embrapa has created the Integrated Crop-Livestock-Forestry Systems portfolio.

 In 2013, Embrapa structured the ICLF Portfolio with the aim of outlining and supporting the organization, creation, integration and dissemination of ICLF knowledge and technology to foster the formulation of Research, Development, Innovation and Technology Transfer strategies focused on the sustainability and competitiveness of the complex systems.